-Pastor who led Halloween march to the polls in North Carolina charged with felony assault
+Reverend who led Halloween march to the polls in North Carolina charged with felony assault

 A federal judge dismissed the case in 2015.
 The government dropped its appeal after Johnson signed an agreement to improve his office’s policing practices.

-After police in Minneapolis killed George Floyd last spring, local activists stepped up their effort to remove Graham’s Confederate memorial, a marble statue that has long been a magnet for self-described “Southern rights” advocates who bring Rebel and Gadsden (“Don’t Tread on Me”) flags and, recently, Trump 2020 regalia.
+After the police killing of George Floyd in Minneapolis last spring, local activists stepped up their effort to remove Graham’s Confederate memorial, a marble statue that has long been a magnet for self-described “Southern rights” advocates who bring rebel and Gadsden (“Don’t Tread on Me”) flags and, recently, Trump 2020 regalia.
 They often carry signs supporting Johnson.
 In 2015, 1,500 people attended a rally in support of the monument.

-After Floyd’s killing, though, the sheriff’s office banned protests in the immediate vicinity of the monument and courthouse.
-On its Facebook page June 26, the agency said there would be no permits granted to protest within Graham city limits “for the foreseeable future,” and that anyone who protested without a permit would be subject to arrest.
+After Floyd’s killing, the sheriff’s office banned protests in the immediate vicinity of the monument and courthouse.
+On its Facebook page on June 26, the agency said there would be no permits granted to protest within Graham city limits “for the foreseeable future,” and that anyone who protested without a permit would be subject to arrest.

 Drumwright and seven others, along with the local NAACP branch, responded in July with a lawsuit against the sheriff and other local officials.
 The lawsuit, which is pending, alleged the protest restrictions violated the Constitution’s free speech and assembly protections.
 Afterward, the sheriff’s office arrested four people, including local NAACP president Barrett Brown, for standing next to the monument during a demonstration.